thejud/text-processing-cookbook/README.md

 26      27      28      29      30
 ```

-### joining all lines with xargs echo
+### joining all lines with xargs

-If you just want all the items on the same line, `xargs echo` is quick and dirty, joining
+If you just want all the items on the same line, `xargs` is quick and dirty,
-with spaces.
+joining with spaces. `xargs echo` can also be used.

-    seq 20 | xargs echo
+    seq 20 | xargs
      1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20

-Use a perl transformation like `perl -pe's/\n/:/g'` to join on other characters.
+Use a perl transformation like `perl -pe's/\n/:/ unless eof'` to join with other characters.

 To have a specific number of columns, still space separated, have xargs break
 it up for you. here's we're chosing 5 at a time, and notice that the alignment